ophub/amlogic-s9xxx-openwrt/make-openwrt/README.md

 ## u-boot

-The required u-boot will be automatically downloaded from the [ophub/amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/u-boot) repository to` u-boot` directory.
+The required u-boot will be automatically downloaded from the [ophub/amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/u-boot) repository to the `u-boot` directory.